tylertitsworth/5th-age-srd/Classes/Necromancer.md

 #### Champion Feat

-You gain a bonus wizard spellthat is at least two levels below your level_**,**_ in addition to the spells you can cast as a necromancer.
+You gain a bonus wizard spell that is at least two levels below your level, in addition to the spells you can cast as a necromancer.
 You can change this spell for a new one you know whenever you take a full heal-up.

 #### Epic Feat